-My healthier cookies, the chocolate chip cookies with beans are so yummy and completely guilt-free.
-But these Chewy Snickerdoodles are so amazing, they are worth the sugar-spike!
+My healthier cookies, the chocolate chip cookies with beans are so yummy and guilt-free.
+But these chewy Snickerdoodles are so amazing!
 They melt in your mouth and are delicious!

-The recipe, from Nancy Baggett is nearly perfect, but I sub in honey for corn syrup.
-Also, Ms Baggett does a great job of explaining the process in detail, I don’t roll that way.
-I like easy and I pretty much make creating these little morsels as painless as possible.
+The recipe, from Nancy Baggett, is nearly perfect, but I sub in honey for corn syrup.
+Also, Ms. Baggett does a great job of explaining the process in detail.
+Unfortunately, I don’t roll that way and I like easy.
+I put to work simplifying this recipe as much as possible so making these cookies could be as painless as possible.

-Before I share the recipe, let me just rave on this book, The All-American Cookie Book by Nancy Baggett.
+Before I share the recipe, let me just rave about her book, The All-American Cookie Book.

 Favorite Homemade Cookies - Best Ever Chewy Snickerdoodles

-- Remove from oven when just golden brown on edges and let them firm up slightly on your pan until you remove them to a wire rack to cool.
+- Remove the cookies from the oven when they are just golden brown on the edges.
+Let them firm up slightly on your pan, (about 5 minutes.
+Remove cookies to a wire rack to cool completely.